lilblupig/imprint/README.md

 ## Development Life Cycle

-This section is to provide an brief insight into how the approach to the code structure of the website was expected to work, what changed and why, and then to summarise how the creator would now approach replicating the project.
+This section is to provide a brief insight into how the approach to the code structure of the website was expected to work, what changed and why, and then to summarise how the creator would now approach replicating the project.

 Changes to design are documented in the [UX section](#ux) under [wireframes](#wireframes).

-The project was deployed using GitHub pages once the basic structure of the page was complete.
-This allowed for continuous delivery as each change was made, and pushed and enabled testing of the page during development on different devices.
+The project was deployed using GitHub linked Heroku, once the basic structure of the page was complete.
+This allowed for continuous delivery as each major change was made, pushed and merged and enabled testing of the page throughout development on different devices.
+It also reduced the pressure towards submission, as all wrinkles relating to config vars and mail app passwords had been addressed.

-Commits were made as each section of each page was added and pushed once a section was complete.

 ### **Reflections on General Approach to Build**
 What would be done differently next time?
 What went right?
 Overall opinion.

 ### **Lessons Learned**
+As always with these projects, understand the languages and frameworks better before starting so that it is known what can be achieved rather than going through various iterations to find something that works.

 #### Preparation
+Did not anticipate the need to store images as have only worked on standard server hosted sites to date.
+Heroku and MongoDB both have very limited storage options and finding Cloudinary was a lifeline for the project.

 #### Build
+Did not understand how Flask routing passes information to and retrieves information from the templates.
+This led to enormous confusion trying to get user profiles and single image views to work, however persistence rewarded with understanding, so lots of code refactored throughout the project.

 ### **Revised Development Process**

 Based on the experience of producing the website, the creator would now take the following approach.

 #### Preparation
+Take into account live environment and the limitations it introduces, not just the code and data structure.
+Be realistic and aim for a project that people will enjoy using, not just a concept which has caught the imagination.

 #### Build
+Knowing how the mini framework actually passes and receives information between models and views is critical to an efficient build.
+Ideally, smaller projects would be undertaken prior to commencing in order to consolidate understanding gained from tutorials.

 ## Deployment